HB-952

 Plain Language

-Controllers must establish and maintain a user-facing complaint system that allows users to report chatbot content that violates the statute.
-Within 3 calendar days of receiving a complaint, the controller must review the reported content, take all reasonable steps to remove violating content and prevent its recurrence, and report the complaint and review results to the Office of Suicide Prevention.
-This is both a continuous infrastructure obligation (maintaining the system) and a response-time obligation (3-day remediation window).
+Controllers must establish and maintain a complaint system allowing users to report chatbot content that violates this section.
+Within 3 calendar days of a complaint, the controller must: review the reported content, take all reasonable steps to remove violating content and prevent its further production, and report the complaint and review results to the Office of Suicide Prevention.
+This creates both a user-facing intake mechanism and a rapid-response content remediation obligation with a hard 3-day deadline.

 Statutory Text